Emergency Preparedness

 HIV/AIDS

-According to Centers for Disease Control and Prevention (CDC)’s, Intersection of Intimate Partner Violence and HIV in Women and other research, people living with HIV experience IPV at higher rates compared to the general population.
-HIV care practitioners and health center staff are working to address the ways that IPV leads to poor health outcomes […]
+According to Centers for Disease Control and Prevention (CDC)’s, the connection between Intimate Partner Violence and HIV in Women and other research, people living with HIV experience IPV at higher rates compared to the general population.
+HIV care practitioners and health center staff are working to address the ways that IPV leads to poor health […]

 Adolescent Health

 Nearly 1 in 11 female and approximately 1 in 14 male high school students report having experienced physical dating violence in the last year.
 In order to prevent violence from occurring in the first place, Health Partners invests in prevention strategies that promote healthy relationships among teens and young adults.
-Adolescents, especially LGBTQIA+ youth, may […]
+Adolescents may also become involved […]

 Health Information Technology